Ridly Greig: Professional

 During the Senators training camp ahead of the 2024–25 season, Greig suffered an upper-body injury in an exhibition game with the Toronto Maple Leafs.
 Then in mid October, he suffered another upper-body injury, forcing him to miss a week of games.
 He returned to the lineup on October 21 against the Utah Hockey Club.
 On January 10, 2025, Greig signed a four-year contract extension with Ottawa.
+In 78 games with Ottawa, he scored 13 goals and 34 points.
+The Senators qualified for the playoffs and he made his NHL playoff debut on April 20 in game one of their first round series against the Toronto Maple Leafs.
+He scored his first playoff goal in the game.
+In the first round, Grieg established himself as a pest, drawing penalties from Maple Leafs' goaltender Anthony Stolarz.
+However, the Senators were eliminated in six games in their best-of-seven series.
+In the six games, Grieg tallied just the one goal.

+In the 2025–26 season, Greig tallied 13 goals and 35 points in 77 games.
+The Senators made the playoffs again, but were swept in the first round by the Carolina Hurricanes.
+Greig registered one assist in the four games.
+In Game 4 of the series, during a break in play, a scrum took place in which the Hurricanes' Sean Walker and the Senators' Warren Foegele became entangled.
+Greig took the opportunity to punch Walker, who could not defend himself.
+Since the Senators had failed to move on in the playoffs, Greig was suspended for two games at the start of the 2026–27 season.

 International play

 Greig was selected for Team Canada's roster for the 2022 World Junior Ice Hockey Championships.
 He distinguished himself in the early going, being named the team's best player in two of four group-stage games.
 He then suffered an injury in the first period of the quarter-final game against Team Switzerland, as a result of which he missed the remainder of the tournament, considered a significant loss for the team.
 However, Greig shared in Team Canada's eventual gold medal win.

 Greig accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.
 Grieg appeared in five games, as Canada finished fourth in the tournament, losing the bronze medal game to Sweden, 4–2.